Zhova/test_SupportYourApp/README.md

 I used gulp toolkit with Pug & SASS<br />
 All of the animations was maked by CSS3<br />
 I did't use any JS libraries, just clean JS<br /><br />
+Two solutions for changing background<br />

   For the first: install node modules<br />

 <b>npm install</b><br /><br />